Top of the page

 Turner syndrome is not usually passed down in families.
 It happens by chance.
 A test called an amniocentesis can be done during pregnancy.
 This test can show whether a baby will be born with Turner syndrome.

-Estrogen and growth hormone can help females with Turner syndrome to develop more normally.
+Estrogen and growth hormone can help females with Turner syndrome to develop at the time of puberty.
 Estrogen can help girls develop breasts.
 Growth hormone helps them grow in height.
 But women with this condition usually can't become pregnant on their own.
 They may be able to have a baby with an egg from another woman.

 Care instructions adapted under license by your healthcare professional.
 If you have questions about a medical condition or this instruction, always ask your healthcare professional.
 Healthwise, Incorporated disclaims any warranty or liability for your use of this information.